-By Mark Tercek, Chief Executive Officer
+By Mark Tercek, former Chief Executive Officer

 As an environmentalist, I've long been inspired by the great biologist Dr. E.O.
 Wilson's leadership and inspiring example.
 He is always pushing us to do more.
 That is especially true in his bold challenge that humankind should fully protect half the earth's lands and waters for nature.